 That said, you have a bit more control over how your chatbot operates than some of the other products here.

-Rather than just leave it to study, learn, and anticipate your customers’ behaviors, you can create rules that trigger it to react a certain way.
+Rather than just leave it to study, learn, and anticipate your customers’ behaviors, you can create rules that trigger them to react a certain way.
 For instance, you can trigger messages based on segmentations like:

 - Pages visited